 Timing-wise, Shang-Chi's release is nothing short of serendipitous.
 In 2020, people of colour working in the TV/film industry began speaking out about the importance of real representation across projects.
 And almost at the same time, a wave of anti-Asian sentiment swept much of the world in racist response to the ongoing coronavirus pandemic, leading to an increase in abuse and violence towards the community globally.
 Even with the fact that production for the MCU film was delayed due to the pandemic, Shang-Chi's September 2021 debut feels almost pre-destined, as if the universe knew that we needed an Asian superhero.
-And the box office numbers for its first weekend in the U.S. echo that deep desire; to the glee of its leading man, the movie raked in almost $95 million in only its first four days in cinemas, setting a Labor Day weekend record.
+And the box office numbers for its first weekend echo that deep desire; to the glee of its leading man, the movie raked in almost $95 million in only its first four days in theaters, setting a Labor Day weekend record.

 Throughout the MCU's 13-year-long vice grip on the superhero market, the stories have been overwhelmingly white save for the game-changing Blackity-Blackness of Black Panther and its introduction of Wakanda.
 Phase Four plans to right that wrong by diversifying its ranks, and Shang-Chi is a perfect first deliverable on the franchise's promise.
 Featuring the MCU's very first all-Asian cast (and pulling heavy hitters like Michelle Yeoh and Tony Leung) what unfolds is a tale about family, identity, and personal transformation that's grounded in the rich mythology of Chinese culture.
 It's a story for all of us, but for so much of the Asian diaspora, it wouldn't be a stretch to say that Shang-Chi is the movie that many people have been hoping and praying for for years.
 From the little details, like the casual placing of shoes by the door, to the implementation of Wing Chun and tai chi-inspired fight scenes as well the frequent Mandarin dialogue throughout, the movie speaks to an authentic experience — a welcome update to the problematic context of the original story of Shang-Chi, which was steeped in racist stereotypes.